 TRIMARCHI: I perfected the final draft of it for a comedy writing class.
 I was really proud of it.
 My professor really liked it, and she had some contacts at a cable network.
 I was 22 at the time, so it was crazy to hear that.
 She had a few stipulations, though.
 You know, “you have to take this out, you gotta take that out.”
 And I did all that.
 I wrote a draft that nobody is ever going to see with all that stuff taken out.
 And you can argue that it’s closer to what the final product is.
 But something was just off.
 The flow that I had laid out just wasn’t quite there.
 The one big thing she wanted to change was the ending.
 She didn’t want JC to move away, which is kind of the whole crux of the show.

-So I wrote the pilot, and I just kind of looked at it and in my head I was like, “Do I want to lose this, and potentially lose the rights to my characters?”
+From there, I wrote the pilot, and after, I sort of looked at it, and in my head, I was like, “Do I want to lose this, and potentially lose the rights to my characters?”
 So I contacted my professor and I said, “I really love this project, and I’m going to keep working on it from my own end and see where I get with it.”
 And she said, “OK, that’s not a problem.”
 The last thing I tried to do was that I met with the head of this online media company, and we had a lunch.
 I told him about the pilot, and he laid out what they were doing at the time.
-It didn’t go anywhere, but having that meeting with him, I kind of thought about the pilot.
-I thought there had to be a way to do this.
-I thought of the core idea of the show, and it was these two characters on the phone.
-Only in the pilot is where they actually talked in person, and felt more like a sitcom.
-I thought maybe we could do three-minute episodes where they’re talking on the phone.
+It didn’t go anywhere, but having that meeting with him, I thought about the pilot.
+I figured there had to be a way to do this.
+I looked at the core idea of the show, and it was these two characters on the phone.
+They only talk to each other, in person, in the pilot, and felt more like a sitcom.
+I said maybe we could do three-minute episodes where they’re talking on the phone.
 I ran with it from there.

 It made me feel a lot more confident about what I was going to put out because, when you think about it, a 30-minute sitcom with two people on the phone is going to get very hectic and it’s going to kind of lose focus at points.
 The actions not quite as connected.
 When the main focus of the show is two people on the phone and that’s all it is, and it’s only three minutes, that’s a lot easier to relate to the characters and their situations.
 I like it a lot better.
 It feels like things are a lot more organized.